alexrudy/AstroObject/Docs/source/future.rst

 **************
 There will be a submodule built for fitting data, both a generic API and a linear fit object.
 These objects will include access to standard scientific fitting parameters, such as Chi-Squared and Normalized Residuals.

+Binning
+*******
+I've been searching for a good, robust way to do image binning, but haven't found one.
+This is very useful for simulations as it allows us to over-sample simulated data.

+Analytic Convolutions
+*********************
+I'd like to develop a *fast* analytic way to do spectral convolutions.
+Managing individual spectra is okay, but handling a spectra that has a non-zero PSF, and hence is 2-D, is difficult.
+Generalizing this approach in the library is something I hope to do if I can figure this out.